 There is no specific major required for admission to the MSAT, but there are specific prerequisite courses.
 See the list of required and recommended courses.

 What undergraduate major would you suggest before entering the MSAT?

-If at APU, we suggest the Applied Exercise Science major, since it includes most of the prerequisite courses (see answer to previous question) and provides opportunities for students to achieve certifications in strength and fitness—excellent additions to athletic training.
-It is imperative that the student receive academic advising by an AES or athletic training faculty member as soon as possible.
+If at APU, we suggest the Bachelor of Science in Kinesiology (health professions concentration), since it includes most of the prerequisite courses (see answer to previous question) and provides opportunities for students to achieve certifications in strength and fitness—excellent additions to athletic training.
+It is imperative that the student receive academic advising from a kinesiology or athletic training faculty member as soon as possible.
 If not at APU as an undergraduate, we suggest kinesiology, exercise science, or some type of health, fitness, or premedicine major, though any major is acceptable as long as the prerequisites are met.

 Note: This information is current for the 2019-20 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.